vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Fix: track is not displayed on the Flight record map
 - Update: Add `numeric` property for Time and Landing fields to show a numeric keyboard on mobile devices for better UX @danielkappelle

 ## [3.6.0] - 14.08.2025